EasyBrizy/Brizy-Local-Editor/docusaurus/docs-internals/editor-controls/containers/popover.md

 # Popover

 The `popover` control is a button trigger with an icon that allows for opening and closing a popover.
 Additionally, it can display a tooltip text when hovered over, providing more information about the button's purpose or function.
+By itself, the `popover` control does not return any value.
+The `id` property has no functional effect and is used only to distinguish it from other popovers.

 Example of the control: